JoseRoca/AfxNova/docs/Databases/ODBC Classes /CODBC Class.md

    PRINT dwsOutput
 LOOP
 ```
+---

 # CODBCBase Class

-Base class for all the ODBC classes.
+Base class for all the `ODBC` classes.
 Implements some common methods that all the other interfaces inherit.
 You don't have to instantiate this class.

 **Include file**: CODBC.inc